The Sleeping Beauty (ballet): History

 Tchaikovsky was approached by the Director of the Imperial Theatres in St. Petersburg, Ivan Vsevolozhsky on 25 May 1888 about a possible ballet adaptation on the subject of the story of Undine.
 It was later decided that Charles Perrault's La Belle au bois dormant would be the story for which Tchaikovsky would compose the music for the ballet.
 Tchaikovsky did not hesitate to accept the commission, although he was aware that his only previous ballet, Swan Lake, was met with little enthusiasm at that stage of his career.

-Tchaikovsky based his work on Brothers Grimm's version of Perrault's 'Dornröschen'.
-In that version, the Princess's parents survive the 100-year sleep to celebrate the Princess's wedding with the Prince.
-However, Vsevolozhsky incorporated Perrault's other characters from his stories into the ballet, such as Puss in Boots, Little Red Riding Hood, Cinderella, Bluebird, Bluebeard, Ricky of the Tuft and Tom Thumb.
+The ballet's libretto was primarily based on Perrault's 'La belle au bois dormant', with extra elements incorporated from the Brothers Grimm's 'Dornröschen' version of the story.
+In that version, the Wicked Fairy bursts into the christening only after all the good fairies have bestowed their gifts on the baby princess except for the last one, and the Princess's parents survive the 100-year sleep to celebrate the Princess's wedding with the Prince.
+However, Vsevolozhsky also incorporated Perrault's other characters from his stories into the ballet, such as Puss in Boots, Little Red Riding Hood, Cinderella, Bluebird, Bluebeard, Ricky of the Tuft and Tom Thumb.
 Other French fairy tale characters to be featured are Beauty and the Beast, Pretty Goldilocks and The White Cat.
 Regardless, Tchaikovsky was happy to inform the Director of the Imperial Theatre that he had great pleasure studying the work and came away with adequate inspiration to do it justice.

 The choreographer was Marius Petipa, ballet master of the Imperial Ballet, who wrote a very detailed list of instructions as to the musical requirements.
 Tchaikovsky worked quickly on the new work at Frolovskoye; he began initial sketches in the winter of 1888 and began orchestration on the work on 30 May 1889.

 The ballet's focus was on the two main conflicting forces of good (the Lilac Fairy) and evil (Carabosse); each has a leitmotif representing them, which run through the entire ballet, serving as an important thread to the underlying plot.
 Act III of the work, however, takes a complete break from the two motifs and instead places focus on the individual characters of the various court dances.

 The ballet's premiere received more favorable accolades than Swan Lake from the press but Tchaikovsky never had the luxury of being able to witness his work become an instant success in theatres outside of Russia.
 He died in 1893.
 By 1903, The Sleeping Beauty was the second most popular ballet in the repertory of the Imperial Ballet (the Petipa/Pugni The Pharaoh's Daughter was first), having been performed 200 times in only 10 years.